csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 Variables
 ---------

-A \"variable\" is a named container.
+A variable is a named container.
 It is a place to store things like signals or values from where they can be recalled by using their name.
 In Csound there are various types of variables.
 The easiest way to deal with variables when getting to know Csound is to imagine them as cables.